hujhax/austin-improv-wiki/Performers/Lahari Samineni.md

 </div>

-**Lahari Samineni** is a new performer who performs primarily with [[The Hideout Theatre]] and [[The Institution Theatre]].
+**Lahari Samineni** is a new performer who performs primarily with [[Theatres/The Hideout Theatre|The Hideout Theatre]] and [[Theatres/The Institution Theatre|The Institution Theatre]].
 She began taking classes at the Hideout in January 2013, and began performing in November 2013.

 ## Troupes
 * [[Troupes/Minority Report|Minority Report]]